 At 180 GW, India has 4th largest installed capacity of electricity production from renewable sources.
 Of this 109 GW is based on solar and wind.
-The target is to increase it to 500 GW by 2030, in order to have at least 50% of electricity
+The target is

 &lt;sup>8In the Dutch auctions, there is an additional step where the bid distribution is used to estimate cost distribution, using the first order conditions of equilibrium.
 This is not needed in SECI auctions.